graysonhicks/generator-clear-creek/README.md

 * `npm run watch` - Starts a server and watches for changes, also livereload
 * `npm run deploy` - sorts out folders for deploying properly to gh-pages in one command
+* Be sure to keep JSX out of your .js files for the deploy command to work